 Microsites are designed to target specific groups of users, they usually have a single focus, and they often portray a brand in a new way.
 And that’s exactly what you want your directory to do.

-By treating your directory like its own site, even when it isn’t, you’ll retain all the benefits of a microsite without actually having to build one: a boost in SEO, a chance to match your brand to your audience, a way to grab attention, and a way to set yourself apart from similar directories.
+By treating your directory like its own site, even when it isn’t, you’ll retain all the benefits of a microsite without actually having to build one.
+You'll get a boost in SEO, a chance to match your brand to your audience, a way to grab attention, and a way to set yourself apart from similar directories.

 Use Design Best-Practices